blmayer/website/README.md

 # blmayer.dev

-> This is the code to deploy my website on cloudflare
+> This is the code to deploy my website on cloud run

-## Commands
+## Usage

-It is a two step process:

-- To build the worker code run `make` and the webpages are put into KV.
-- To deploy run `wrangler publish`.
+Git push triggers the build on cloud run.